 Careers work forms an integral part of both the school curriculum and the pastoral system.
 Time is allocated in all Key Stages within the curriculum.
-Although the careers work is co-ordinated by the Careers department, all tutorial staff are actively involved.
+Although the careers work is co-ordinated by the Careers department, teaching staff and tutors are actively involved.

 The school introduces Careers Education in Year 7, though pupils in the Prep School also enjoy time to explore different skills, opportunities and professions.